Understanding Wide Arbor Fly Reels

 The ability to understand a question from all sides meant one was totally unfit for action.
 Fanatical enthusiasm was the mark of the real man. – Thucydides on the Athenian mood during the Peloponnesian wars (circa 455 – 400 B.C.)

-A common misconception derives right from the reel’s description – “large” arbor.
-Yes, these reels do possess diametrically larger arbors than traditional fly reels of comparable caliber.
-However, if you took a traditional reel and simply increased its arbor diameter while leaving all else the same, would that singular modification qualify the reel as a large arbor design?
-Or would it just become a lesser fly reel?
-That modification alone would, in fact, render no improvement to any aspect of the reel’s performance while only diminishing its capability by reducing backing capacity by some amount.
-It might reduce weight a tiny bit because there’s less backing stored on the reel, but would accomplish nothing more.
-If, however, you widened that reel’s spool instead, then you could simultaneously enlarge the arbor diameter without loss of backing capacity to achieve an improved reel design that’s functionally superior in many ways.
-You could even leave the arbor diameter alone and still improve the reel’s performance by just widening the spool.
+However, the very description of this innovative design – “large arbor” – immediately gives rise to a common misconception.
+Yes, these reels often do possess diametrically larger arbors than traditional reels of comparable caliber.
+However, if you took a traditional fly reel and simply increased its arbor diameter while leaving all else the same, would that singular modification yield a better design with superior performance, or would it only diminish the reel’s capability by reducing its backing capacity?
+It might reduce weight a tiny bit because less backing is now stored on the reel, but it would accomplish nothing more.
+If, however, you widened that reel’s spool instead, you could then simultaneously enlarge the arbor diameter without loss of backing capacity and achieve a greatly improved design that’s functionally superior in many ways.
+You could even leave the arbor diameter alone and still improve the reel’s performance by simply widening the spool.

 Before diving into the mechanics of wide arbors, it’s important to examine two broadly different realms of fly fishing – fresh water and salt water.
-I believe the wide arbor concept is largely irrelevant to the fresh water community.
-Unless you’re pursuing high-powered game, such as Atlantic salmon or steelhead in big water typically associated with Norway, Russia, British Columbia, the Maritimes, and others, the enhanced performance provided by wide arbors becomes much less meaningful.
-The majority of freshwater fish rarely engage your backing – most trout, bass and other mainstream freshwater species are hooked, played and landed right off the fly line, making backing capacities and drag systems somewhat irrelevant.
-Saltwater fishing is a different story . . . much different.
+I believe the wide arbor concept has broad significance in saltwater angling, with limited significance to the fresh water community.
+If you’re pursuing high-powered game, such as Atlantic salmon or steelhead in big water typically associated with Norway, Russia, British Columbia, the Maritimes, and similar waters, the wide arbor’s enhanced performance becomes meaningful.
+The majority of freshwater fish, however, rarely engage your backing – trout, bass and many other mainstream species are hooked, played and landed right off the fly line, making backing capacities and drag systems somewhat irrelevant.
+Saltwater fishing is a much different story . . .

-Back to spool design capacity – most traditional (non-wide arbor) reels specify backing capacities that include an essentially unusable volume of backing – that which is buried deep within the spool, close to the arbor.
-After loading the reel, that backing very near the arbor never again sees the light of day . . . for most of us.
+Back to spool design capacity – most traditional (non-wide) reel designs specify backing capacities that include an essentially unusable volume of backing – that which is buried deep within the spool, close to the arbor.
+After loading the reel, that backing near the arbor rarely ever again sees the light of day.
 In my few experiences getting “spooled”, I haven’t had time to maneuver closer, or even gain strategic angle on the fish quickly enough to secure control of the situation.
-Instead, my reel screamed ever more wildly, spool and handle spinning ever faster until the tippet snaps due to compound influences that combined to jack my drag up – without me ever touching the setting knob.
-It’s a complex, unstable angling experience that spirals into unmanageability very quickly.
-The wide arbor design introduces stability into these events, allowing anglers fortunate enough to experience such madness some level of control . . . and time . . . to at least have a shot at managing the catch successfully.
+For anglers lucky enough to experience getting “spooled”, the experience probably goes something like this: your reel screams ever more wildly, spool and handle spinning ever faster until the tippet snaps due to a combination of factors that amplified your drag – without ever touching the setting knob.
+It’s an unstable angling experience that spirals into unmanageability very quickly.
+The wide arbor design introduces stability into these events, allowing anglers some level of control . . . and time . . . to at least have a shot at managing the catch in such extreme circumstances.

-This is a very well-known benefit of wide arbor reels.
-It’s the benefit often cited first when discussing these reels.
+This is a very well-known benefit of wide arbor reels and is often cited first when discussing these reels.
 With the backing now entirely stored near the perimeter of the spool, it’s clear that backing retrieval after long runs becomes much faster and effective, as every turn of the spool regains a much longer length of backing than with a traditional small arbor.
-No more seemingly endless winding episodes where backing is regained at a snail’s pace after long runs.
-Anglers who experience a wide arbor’s luxuriously enhanced retrieve rate for the first time often wonder why the design took so long to become mainstream.
+No more seemingly-endless winding episodes where backing is regained at a snail’s pace after such long runs.
+When anglers experience the wide arbor’s luxuriously enhanced retrieve rate for the first time they often wonder why the design took so long to become mainstream.

-This enhancement gets far too little attention, in my opinion, yet it’s perhaps the most important.
-It’s understandably less obvious to certain sectors of the angling community, particularly fresh water folks (excluding aforementioned salmon and steelhead anglers) because the majority of their fishing usually involves playing fish “on the line” and backing is rarely ever seen.
-Reeling up fly line is generally not an issue, as it’s stored entirely within the outer periphery of the spool (often a large diameter, narrow width traditional design).
-When quick fly line recovery is needed, one can rapidly hand-strip to recover it quickly.
-When backing encounters do unfold, they’re usually short – about 30 yards or less.
+This enhancement gets too little attention, in my opinion, yet it’s perhaps most important.
+It’s understandably less obvious to certain sectors of the angling community, particularly fresh water folks (excluding aforementioned salmon and steelhead anglers) because the majority of their fishing usually involves playing fish “on the line” and backing is rarely even seen.
+When fish are played from the reel, winding in fly line is not an issue, as it’s stored entirely within the diametrically large outer periphery of the spool.
+If quick fly line recovery is needed, one can rapidly hand-strip in to recover it quickly.
+When backing encounters do unfold, they’re usually short – about 20 yards or less.

-In salt water, however, long runs are part of the everyday game and narrow traditional spool designs present a second, less apparent, concern during such events – preservation of drag setting.
-Without the benefit of storing 200 or more yards of backing concisely within the spool’s large outer perimeter, long runs quickly lead to a significantly reduced on-spool backing diameter – the level of remaining backing.
-For the same reason the retrieve rate of inbound line/backing is enhanced, the net reduction of on-spool reserve backing diameter is mitigated during such long runs.
-Traditional spool designs experience rapid on-spool reserve backing diameter shrinkage resulting in an unintended drag setting increase, as the smaller the effective backing diameter becomes, the greater the effective drag setting becomes – without ever touching the drag knob!
+In salt water, however, long runs are often part of the everyday game where traditional narrow-spool designs present a second, less apparent, concern – preservation of drag setting.
+With 200 or more yards of backing no longer concisely stored within the reel’s large outer perimeter, long, fast runs can quickly reduce on-spool backing diameter – the level of remaining backing.
+For the very same reason the recovery rate of inbound backing is improved, the reduction of on-spool reserve backing diameter with outbound backing is mitigated during such long runs.
+Traditional spool designs experience rapid on-spool reserve backing diameter shrinkage, which results in unintended drag setting increase . . . the smaller the effective backing diameter becomes, the greater the effective drag setting becomes – without ever touching the drag knob!
 It’s insidious.
 This is a directly proportional relationship: when your reserve backing level is reduced to half its original diameter, your drag setting increases two-fold; when your backing shrinks to a third of its original level, your drag setting increases three-fold, etc. The wide arbor design effectively reduces this phenomenon, keeping the drag setting relatively constant . . . and smooth.
-Seasoned anglers are well aware of this problem and smartly reduce their drag setting during long runs.
-Less experienced anglers, however, are routinely caught off guard, often losing prized fish as a result of this surprise.
-The rookie response, in fact, is to tighten up more, rather than correctly backing off the drag – it’s counter intuitive.
+Seasoned anglers are well aware of this phenomenon and smartly reduce their drag setting during long runs.
+Less experienced anglers, on the other hand, are routinely caught off guard and often lose prized fish as a result of this surprise.
+The rookie response, in fact, is to tighten up, rather than correctly backing off the drag – it’s counter intuitive.

-The same physics that stabilize the reel’s drag setting in “hot” situations provide further benefits – namely reduced spool and handle spin rates and a drag system that remains much cooler during long, high-speed runs.
+The same physics that stabilize the reel’s drag setting in “hot” situations provide further benefits – namely reduced spool and handle spin rates and a drag system that remains cooler during long, high-speed runs.
 Is a spool’s spin rate (angular velocity) really that big of a deal?
-Not really, but that handle can be hazardous and intimidating (my knuckles swear to it : ).
-What’s not readily obvious, however, is that wide reel drag systems (either cork/disc or sealed) are subjected to substantially lower frictional heating than with traditional designs.
-Heat generation alone can suddenly change the drag setting by altering the design friction and resultant drag force, which may increase due to thermal expansion of drag mechanism parts and lubricant breakdown.
-These phenomena introduce uncertainty in the reel’s operating characteristics when playing high-octane game fish under extreme conditions, and can cause mechanical seizure and permanent reel damage.
+Not really, but a spinning handle can be hazardous and intimidating (my knuckles swear to it : ).
+What’s not readily obvious, however, is that wide reel drag systems (either disc or sealed) are subjected to substantially lower frictional heating than with traditional designs.
+Heat generation can change the effective drag setting by altering the drag system friction, which may increase due to thermal expansion of drag mechanism parts and/or lubricant breakdown.
+These phenomena introduce uncertainty in the reel’s operating characteristics when playing high-octane game fish under extreme conditions, and may cause permanent drag system damage.

 This performance characteristic is a combination of the “drag preservation” and “tempered spin rate” phenomena highlighted above.
 This may seem redundant, but it’s not – it’s a unique performance characteristic that becomes relevant during long, high-energy runs commonly encountered with big bonefish, tarpon, tuna, and billfish, for example.